delaneymethod/phpfpm/README.md

-# PHP
+# PHP-FPM

-A light-weight PHP container for Docker.
+A light-weight PHP-FPM container for Docker.